Heirs' Property

 Upcoming Training Events:

-The National Policy Research Center at Alcorn State University covers registration, materials, and hotel for participants, as well as breakfast and lunch on the days of training.
-Participants are only responsible for their travel and dinner(s).
+The National Policy Research Center at Alcorn State University will cover registration, training materials, and hotel accommodations for participants, as well as breakfast and lunch on all training days.
+Participants are responsible for their own travel and evening meals.

 Advanced: Must have previously completed Fundamentals to attend.
-Land Use and the 2018 Farm Bill, Land Valuation for Heirs' Property, and Heirs' Property Volunteer Navigator Initiative.
+Land Use and the 2018 Farm Bill, Land Valuation for Heirs' Property, and Community Voices: Heirs' Property Volunteer Advocates.

 What is heirs' property?